City of Arts and Sciences: Architects: Santiago Calatrava and Félix Candela

 Santiago Calatrava was born in Valencia, Spain, on 28 July 1951.
 He is an architect and engineer also known for his skills in painting and sculpting.
 He attended the Art Academy in Valencia in the mid-1960s; then he earned a degree in architecture and a postgraduate course in city planning at the Escuela Tecnica Superior de Arquitectura, studied civil engineering at the Federal Polytechnic University of Zurich, and participated in academic research investigating the foldability of space frames.

 Calatrava's architecture aims to unite structure and movement.
 Early in his career, Calatrava designed Stadelhofen Station in Zurich.
 He was recognized for his achievement in creating poetics of movement and integrating public transportation in a natural setting and urban context.
 Another theme in his work was moving contraptions in his buildings; for example, his dome for the Reichstag Conversion Competition in Berlin opens and closes like a flower, and the Planetarium in the City of Arts and Sciences in Valencia opens and closes like eyelids.

 Félix Candela was born on 27 January 1910 in Madrid, Spain, and died on 7 December 1997.
 His architectural designs are composed of reinforced concrete structures distinguished by thin, curved shells.
 His popularity sprung from his design, in collaboration with Jorge Gonzales Reyna, of the Cosmic Rays Pavilion (1951) in Mexico.
 He used his signature design of the reinforced concrete roof that varies in thickness from only 5/8 inch to 2 inches.
 He also built the church of La Virgin Milagrosa in Mexico City and the church of San Vicente de Paul.
 His designs consisted of warped-shell industrial buildings, thin-shell centenary, and barrel-vaulted factories and warehouses.
 Candela was also a teacher at Harvard University and the University of Illinois.
 Felix Candela designed the underwater city L'Oceanogràfic in the City of Arts and Sciences in Valencia, reminiscent of Antoni Gaudí's work in Barcelona.

 In popular culture

 Parts of the musical number "Style" from the 2007 Indian film Sivaji were shot at the City of Arts and Sciences.
 Portions of the area were featured in the 2013 racing game Gran Turismo 6 as a photo location.
 Exterior scenes of the futuristic city in the 2015 film Tomorrowland were filmed around the complex.

 In 2016 (broadcast in 2017) it was used as a filming location for the British science-fiction television programme Doctor Who, appearing in the second episode of the tenth series, "Smile".
 The location was used as the headquarters of the company DELOS in the third season of the HBO series Westworld.
+In 2023, it served as part of the planet of Coruscant for the second season of the Star Wars show Andor.